-- In 2020, only 57 of those designations were of the RP3’s highest level, Diamond.
+- In 2023, less than 50 of those designations were of the RP3’s highest level, Diamond.

-- Only 1, JEA, has been able to achieve the Diamond level designation for the seventh consecutive time.
+- Only 1, JEA, has been able to achieve the Diamond level designation for the eighth consecutive time.

 RP3 designations recognize community-owned, not-for-profit public power utilities that exhibit operational excellence and demonstrate leading practices in:

 - The reliability of an electric system goes beyond keeping the lights on.
 It also involves important steps like collecting and analyzing reliability data, having a mutual aid agreement, and committing to cyber and physical security.

 - Industry leaders aim to create a culture of safety at each utility, ensuring safe standards for employees and customers.
 Commitment to safety must begin with top management, adherence to a thorough safety manual, and should be included in all aspects of operations from generation to line work.

 - Dedicated employees are the key to a great utility.
 Offering professional development and networking opportunities helps show employees that they are valued, while succession planning and recruitment efforts ensure continuity in a changing workforce.

 - Utilities maintain the integrity of their systems and promote long-term planning by keeping an eye on the future through research and development and a commitment to system betterment programs, which can help utilities provide reliable services in the future.